ICAST 2018; O' Canada!

 One of the best displays I've seen.
 The lures are on plates that move on a conveyor belt sushi restaurants style.

-Casting bond.
+Casting pond.
 One of several in the show.

 Let's see what Daiwa has